hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 - Switches, keycaps, stabilizers

 If you need custom printed keycaps for your own design, contact DecentKeyboards <https://www.etsy.com/shop/DecentKeyboards>.
 I can make custom printed PBT keycaps.
-The total cost will be from about $30 after COVID-19 goes away (nowadays shipping charge from Japan is extraordinarily expensive).
+The total cost will be from about $30.

 ## Installation